 - Summarize an exercise/fitness podcast episode; - Critique a movie clip, TikTok video, or Instagram post that features a specific exercise or fitness claim; - Summarize a recent research paper on a topic relevant to the course content.

-Details about these task options will be posted on Canvas and due by March 8 and April 19.
+Students will not be able to complete the same task for both due dates.
+Additional details about these task options will be posted on Canvas and due by 11:59 pm on February 28 and April 23.